AntonyJR/Oracle-Connectivity-Agent/README.md

 # Docker Image for Oracle integration (OIC) Connectivity Agent
 [This image][DockerHub] retrieves the Oracle Connectivity Agent from an OIC instance and runs it in a docker container.
 For more information about the Oracle Integration Connectivity Agent please see [Manage the Agent Group and the On-Premises Connectivity Agent][] in the Oracle Integration documentation.
-The container automatically connects to your OIC instance and downloads the agent zip file..
+The container automatically connects to your OIC instance and downloads the agent zip file.
 This image is built on top of the [Oracle Java 8 SE (Server JRE)] container.
+A [github project][GitHub] contains the build instructions if a customized image is required.

 ## Running the Image
 The script [run.sh][] can be used to run the image.